Merkoba/Harambe/README.md

 So there's no need to restart the server on config changes.

-There are some exceptions like `app_key` which can't be changed at runtime.
+There are some exceptions like `app_key` or the captcha settings which can't be changed at runtime.

 ---